NeobloxExecutor/neoblox/README.md

 # Supporting me

-If you're interested in supporting me (and getting some cool perks) check out my [Patreon](https://www.patreon.com/plextora) page!
+If you're interested in supporting me (and getting some cool perks like 1 on 1 support in case something with your Neoblox goes wrong) check out my [Patreon](https://www.patreon.com/plextora) page!